MichaelAdekola/Spotify-ETL/README.md

 As the first 50 songs doesn't really give aby interesting information, we want to see our music taste in over 30 days so I will use Airflow to automate the process

 Check the Dag folder for the airflow code

+### TODO
+It is not safe practice to hardcode API tokens or connection strings in our code.
+It is best to create an .env Environment variable and import them to your file.
+The dotenv packages makes it really easy to work with .env files.